 Contemporary furniture consists of neutral colors, bold accessories, strong lines and a minimalist aesthetic.
 By choosing neutral tones, such as various tans, bieges and grays for larger pieces, bold accents such as lamps, pillows, rugs and accessories will further "pop", giving a contemporary room a sense of vibrance while maintaining a sleek, stark design that is highly functional and comfortable.
 The "less is more" philosophy is a key component to contemporary furniture design.

 Rustic furniture incorporates sticks, twigs or logs in order to achieve a "natural" look.
 This style is often associated with the Great Depression - a time when found objects were commonly being used to build furnishings.
-It has also become associated with the "Great Camps" build by wealthy Americans in the Adirondack mountains, which gave rise to the familiar Adirondack chair.
+It has also become associated with the "Great Camps" built by wealthy Americans in the Adirondack mountains, which gave rise to the familiar Adirondack chair.
 Rustic furniture often makes use of chip carving, peeled bark and other decorative forms.

 In many ways, cottage furniture is similar to the Victorian style of traditional designs.
 There is some carving, mostly in the form of finials and medallions, but the majority of the decoration is painted.
 The cottage style became popular in the mid to late 1800's, particularly on the East coast of the United States, in places like Martha's Vineyard, Cape May and the Berkshires.
 Many times cottage furniture is painted a unifying base tone but can also be left in a natural finish.